tanij/duckuments/docs/atoms_15_duckumentation/10_intro.md

 # Overview {status=ready}

-TODO for Andrea: write more about the design principles
+TODO: write more about the design principles

 ## Where the documentation is